 Builders managing projects funded by the Australian Government (subject to certain financial thresholds) must be accredited under the Scheme.
-These builders must demonstrate compliance with additional safety criteria and undergo more rigorous auditing to obtain and keep their accreditation.
+These builders must demonstrate compliance with required safety criteria and undergo Federal Safety Commissioner audits to obtain and keep their accreditation.

-While the Scheme prescribes a range of criteria that accredited builders must meet, compliance with these requirements can be achieved through different approaches and processes.
+While the Scheme prescribes a range of criteria that accredited builders must meet, compliance with these requirements can be achieved through different approaches and processes depending on the type of works and the projects the builder is the head contractor for.

 What is different about working for an accredited builder?

-Working on the site of an accredited builder can mean additional obligations for subcontractors depending on how the builder has chosen to comply with the Scheme requirements.
+When working on the site of an accredited builder there may be requirements they need for any subcontractors to meet depending on how the builder has chosen to comply with the Scheme requirements.

 For example, you may be asked to:

-- Work specifically in accordance with the accredited builder's work health and safety management system,
+- Work in accordance with the accredited builder's work health and safety management system,

 - Undertake regular work health and safety inspections,